 The project hails from “Friends” co-creator Marta Kauffman and Howard J. Morris.
 Paula Weinstein and David Ellison’s Skydance Prods. are producing for Netflix.

 Single-camera series revolves around two longtime rivals who are brought together when their husbands decide to run off together to get married.
-Project reunites Fonda (pictured, above) and Tomlin, who both co-starred Dolly Parton in the 1980 feature hit “9 to 5.”
+Project reunites Fonda (pictured, above) and Tomlin, who both co-starred with Dolly Parton in the 1980 feature hit “9 to 5.”

 Netflix said “Grace and Frankie” is targeted to premiere in the summer of 2015.